DSpace-Labs/angular2-ui-prototype/README.md

-# DSpaceUIAngular2Prototype
+# AngularUniversalDSpaceUIPrototype

 An Angular Universal DSpace UI Prototype.

 Webpack is used to transpile Angular 2 Typescript into es5, packaging, run node server, and provide 'watch' development.
-The packaging consists of app, styles, and material.
+The packaging consists of app, styles, and bootstrap.

  - app is the typescript you write.
  - styles are css you write.
- - material will eventually be angular material.
+ - bootstrap with jQuery plugin.

 # Requirements